 Derivation of Box-Muller transform

 We know that for any two independent random variables x and y, the joint probability density f(x, y) is simply the product of the individual density functions: f(x) and f(y).
-Furthermore, Pythagorus theorem allows us to combine the x² and y² term in each of the Gaussian density function.
+Furthermore, the Pythagoras theorem allows us to combine the x² and y² terms in each of the Gaussian density functions.
 This results in the -r²/2 term in the exponential of the joint distribution, where r is the distance from the origin to the 2-D Gaussian sample.